Summer 2025 RCEU Proposals

 Mechanical and Aerospace Engineering | nam0015@uah.edu

-To create tunable nanocracks in the surface of PDMS, the surface is first patterned with specific geometries using microscale replica molding.
+To create nano/micro channels from surface cracks that can be filled with electrically conductive liquid, the surface of the stretchable polymer, polydimethylsiloxane (PDMS), is first patterned with specific geometries using replica molding.
 Next, the PDMS is exposed to a plasma oxidation process which creates a thin brittle surface layer on the PDMS.
-A tensile load is then applied to the PDMS to generate cracking on the surface.
-By engineering controlled nanocracks in the surface of the PDMS, the nanocracks can be used in a range of functions including nanoscale strain sensors for wearable electronics to track human motion, as flexible sensors to monitor structural health, or as microfluidic nanochannels and nano-valves.
-Additionally, PDMS can be used to create electrically conductive and compliant foam-like materials.
-This is done by mixing liquid PDMS with conductive nanoscale materials (i.e., carbon nanotubes) as well as a sacrificial material (i.e., sugar).
-After the polymer cures, the sacrificial material is dissolved to produce a conductive foam-like material.
-This material has applications as flexible electrodes for human health monitoring that are required to maintain contact with the subject’s skin even while moving.
+A tensile load is applied to the PDMS to generate cracking on the surface.
+The surface cracks are used as nano/micro channels that are filled with electrically conductive liquids such as Galinstan, which is a metal alloy of gallium that's liquid at room temperature.
+By engineering controlled cracks in the surface of the PDMS, the crack-channels can be used in a range of functions including nanoscale strain sensors for wearable electronics to track human motion, flexible sensors to monitor structural health, or as microfluidic nano-switches.
+Once the liquid filled channels are fabricated, their electrical resistance behavior will be characterized under different mechanical stretching scenarios.
+This includes axial, transverse, and biaxial stretching.

 Overall, this project provides an opportunity for the student to gain research experience in the field of flexible electronic materials while obtaining knowledge in experimental mechanics, small-scale fabrication, and metrology.